 In his own creative practice, Damani oscillates between visual and industrial design, inspired by his love for things like 80s/90s body horror, Japanese minimalism, and new technologies like 3D printing and reality capture.
 He was recently named the first 3D printing artist-in-residence at Mana Contemporary in Jersey City, and is a part of their Mana BSMT New Media Program.

-From thought-provoking public installations to minute investigations into how forms of physical and digital crafting work together, 3D scanning can bring artists a bounty of creative options and possibilities.
+From thought-provoking public installations to minute investigations into how forms of physical and digital crafting work together, 3D scanning in art can bring about a bounty of creative options and possibilities.
 In the future as 3D scanning gets even more accessible, more and more projects will benefit from this amazing, versatile tool.